marinakochuten/CalCofi-database/README.md

 **Purposes of this project:**
 - Practice prepping data and ingesting into a relational database
-- Practive using SQL for querying
+- Practice using SQL for querying

 ## Data and access